WHEN: October 2018

 distractions from the site.

-The news articles are now separated, graphically presented as separate yellow
+The news articles are now separated, graphically presented as separate

-accompany which article.
+and text accompany which article.

 The two-headed logo at the top left is now no longer blocking any

-buttons or titles, enhancing readability of the site and reducing
+buttons or titles, enhancing readability of the site and

-The News section is indented from the menu to imply a hierarchy and
+reducing user misclick errors.
+The News section is indented from

-distinguish menu from page.
+the menu to imply a hierarchy and distinguish menu from page.

-The original website navigation tabs don’t employ font consistency,
+The original website navigation tabs don’t employ

-so I’ve chosen a single font for tabs/titles and a single font for text.
+font consistency, so I’ve chosen a single font for tabs/titles

 The social media icons have also been made more visible.
-Duplicate buttons
+Duplicate

-user confusion and enhance simplicity.
+removed to avoid user confusion and enhance simplicity.

 Mobile, Tablet & Desktop Sites / Responsive Redesign

-The next step in the project was using HTML and CSS to create a site whose
+The next step in the project was using HTML and CSS to create a site

-I first created the annotated mockup below:
+different screen sizes, I first created the annotated mockup below:

-I then used HTML and CSS to create a responsive page whose layout changes with screen size.
+I then used HTML and CSS to create a responsive page whose layout

 Standard Desktop & Mobile (in Portrait) Interfaces: